Suicide attack: Opferanschlag (sacrifice bombing)

-Redefining as homicide or genocide
+Labelling attacks as terrorism

+Suicide attacks include both "suicide terrorism" and attacks targeting combatants.
+"Terrorism" is often defined as any action "intended to cause death or serious bodily harm to civilians or non-combatants" for the purpose of intimidation.
+This definition is often not used consistently; even those claiming to define terrorism this way sometimes describe attacks on their own military as "terrorism", while attacks on civilians by allied state actors are almost never called terrorism.

+An alternative definition provided by Jason Burke, a journalist who has lived among Islamic militants, suggests that most define terrorism as "the use or threat of serious violence" to advance some kind of "cause", stressing that terrorism is a tactic.

+This definition is often referred to by the euphemism "political violence".

+Academic Fred Halliday has written that assigning the descriptor of "terrorist" or "terrorism" to the actions of a group is a tactic used by states to deny "legitimacy" and "rights to protest and rebel".

+Israeli diplomacy has been very influential in defining terrorism as a concept.

+This was largely led by Menachem Begin, who himself has been labelled as a terrorist leader, as commander of the Irgun militant group before Israel was recognized as a nation state by Western powers.

+Homicide bombing

 Some efforts have been made to replace the term "suicide bombing" with "homicide bombing", based on the assertion that "homicide" is a more apt adjective than "suicide" since the primary purpose of such a bombing is to kill other people.
 The only major media outlets to use it were the Fox News Channel and the New York Post, both of which are owned by News Corporation and have since mostly abandoned the term.
 Robert Goldney, a professor emeritus at the University of Adelaide, has argued in favor of the term "homicide bomber".
 Goldney argued that studies show that there is little in common between people who blow themselves up intending to kill as many people as possible in the process and actual suicide victims.
 Fox News producer Dennis Murray argued that a suicidal act should be reserved for a person who does something to kill only themselves.
 CNN producer Christa Robinson argued that the term "homicide bomber" was not specific enough, stating that "A homicide bomber could refer to someone planting a bomb in a trash can".

-"Genocide bombing" was coined in 2002 by Irwin Cotler, a member of the Canadian parliament, in an effort to focus attention on the alleged intention of genocide by militant Palestinians in their calls to "wipe Israel off the map".

-In German-speaking areas the term "sacrifice bombing" (Opferanschlag) was proposed in 2012 by German scholar Arata Takeda}.

-This is different to the German word used by Nazi Germany to refer to self sacrifice attacks.